ArtiLuca/advent-of-code-2025-cpp/day04/README.md

 be rechecked.
 Each recheck counts at most 8 neighbors, so this is still a constant amount of work per queue operation.

-A cell may be pushed more than once before it is removed, but only a constant number of neighboring removals can cause this.
-Therefore, the total work remains linear in the number of grid cells.
+A cell may be pushed more than once before it is removed, but this can only happen because of one of its 8 neighboring cells being removed.
+Therefore, each cell can only cause a constant amount of duplicate queue work.

 - Time complexity: `Θ(N × M)`
 - Extra space complexity: `Θ(N × M)`